 The minimum driving age in Germany is 18.
 Drivers under 18 are not allowed to drive even if they possess a valid Australian driver’s licence.
 Drivers must have a valid driver’s licence, insurance and vehicle documents in the vehicle at all times.

 An Australian driving licence can only be used in Germany in some circumstances.
-For details, please visit the German Missions in Australia website.
+For details, please visit the German Mission in Australia website.

 For further advice on road safety, see our road travel page.

 Please also refer to our general air travel page for information on aviation safety and security.

 When you are in Germany be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research local laws before travelling, especially for an extended stay.

 The use or display of any Nazi symbols, salutes, songs or material (e.g. flags, memorabilia) is illegal.